dmulholl/language-cfg/readme.md

-# CFG language support in Atom
+# CFG Syntax Highlighting

-Adds syntax highlighting for a BNF-style context-free grammar (CFG).
+Adds syntax highlighting for a BNF-style context-free grammar (CFG) to the Atom editor.